NTN Corporation: NTN Bearing Service Co.

 Established in 2003, NTN Bearing Service Co. was formed by Higashinihon NTN Service Corporation, who was a wholly owned subsidiary of NTN Corporation at the time.
 Kyushu NTN Corporation was absorbed into the wholly owned subsidiary, which also took control of Osaka NTN Pillow Center Corporation in Kansai.
 The consolidation was part of structural reform plan "NEW Plan 21", which is based on the philosophy that growth in distributor size will improve the organization's capability to deliver product.
 The company sells and distributes ball bearings, bearing units, needle roller bearings, parts feeders and plummer blocks.
 The company has facilities in Hokkaido, Kyushu, Osaka and Tohoku.

 NTN Bearing-Singapore

 Founded in 1971, NTN Bearing-Singapore is a regional distribution center of bearings, constant velocity joints and precision equipment for the Southeast Asia region.

 NTN Bearings (UK)

 Established in 1964, NTN Bearings (UK) of Lichfield, Staffordshire, is a producer of ball bearings and roller bearings.

 NTN-Bower Corporation

-NTN-Bower Corporation in Macomb, Illinois, is one of North America's most prominent producers of tapered roller bearings, fan housings, mass weights, precision roller bearings and other related components.
+Founded in 1965, NTN-Bower Corporation in Macomb, Illinois, is one of North America's most prominent producers of tapered roller bearings, fan housings, mass weights, precision roller bearings and other related components.